vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for use in other IM software</summary>
+<summary>Robot Support for Other IM Software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, allowing users to bind their social accounts and extend membership benefits to robots on their social media.
-Already supported on Telegram, and will support Discord and other platforms in the future
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+Already supports Telegram, and will support Discord and other platforms in the future

 </details>

 <details>

-<summary>TTS Emotional Control</summary>
+<summary>TTS Emotion Control</summary>

-BOT's voice will contain more diverse emotional differences, this feature will enter the public testing phase in May.
+BOT's voice will include richer emotional differences, this feature will enter the public testing stage in May.

 </details>